thunze/abitur/englisch/india.md

 - competing ideologies, may be the future
 - home to one third of the world's poorest people
 - inequality has widened despite the economical growth
-- **corruption:** many illegal activities harming the economics are tolerated by the police
+- **corruption:** many illegal activities harming the economics are tolerated by the police (e. g. illegal call centers)

 ## Arranged Marriages